baaaqt/bencode/README.md

 # bencoders

-A Python library of the Bencode encoding format, widely used in BitTorrent protocol implemented in Rust.
+Bencode decoder for Python, implemented on Rust.

 # Usage
 ```python